ThaGrza/Movie_picker2.0/README.md

  ## Motivation
   I wanted to make a fun app to pick random movies because I'm so indecisive.
  ## How to
+  Simply go to https://gumballmovies.netlify.app/ and click the Randomizer!

  ## Tech/framework used
  <b> Built with </b>